DeisData/deisdata.github.io/r/data-wrangling/index.md

 found for each factor or combination of factors.
 For this task, `dplyr` provides `count()`.

-If we wanted to count the number of penguins by species, we would do:
+If we wanted to count the number of penguins by species, we would do the following:

 ``` r
 penguins %>%